Exercising doesn’t look the same for everyone — what’s fun and muscle-building for one person may be a slog for someone else.

 Find your zen on Trade Street.

-Eight Points Muay Thai, 1015 W. Northwest Blvd. | Learn the art of Muay Thai which originated from Thailand — whether your goal is to get in shape, build self confidence, or become the next Muay Thai world champion.
+Eight Points Muay Thai, 1015 W. Northwest Blvd. | Learn the art of the combat sport, whether your goal is to get in shape, build confidence, or become the next world champion.
+Try this: A Muay Thai Fundamentals class on Mondays and Wednesdays will introduce you to basic footwork and drills.

 Wildlight Wellness Collective, 612 N. Trade St. | The studio offers barre, yoga, meditation, high intensity interval training (HIIT), and other body + energy work.
 Try this: The studio offers two free community yoga classes and one free community meditation class weekly — registration is required.